cvquesty/centos7-pe372/README.markdown

 In the rollup, I have:

+CentOS Linux 7
-Puppet Master with Puppet Enterprise 3.7.1
+Puppet Master with Puppet Enterprise 3.7.2
 Puppet Agents 1-3, all customized to the following three environments:
 - development
 - testing